kjellalmgren/pingservices/pingservices-readme.md

     # run it!
     CMD ["./pingservices"]

-**To build it manually run this command.**
+**To build it manually run docker build command**

 	$ docker build -f Dockerfile.builder -t pingservices:2.14 .
-	# show the local image
+	# If build succeded you will se the image in the repository.
+In this case a compiled it under Mac OSX so the image will be at the host environment.

 	$ docker images
-	#REPOSITORY                   TAG                 IMAGE ID            CREATED             SIZE
+	#**REPOSITORY                   TAG                 IMAGE ID            CREATED             SIZE**
 	#tetracon/pingservices        2.14                d9a1ae8eea6a        3 days ago          134MB

 **At this point you can upload the image to the repository at hub.docker.com.**